Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Twistor actions

-and substituting this into the linearised Lax equation at $\gamma_i$ gives equation \eqref{eq:coupledeom}.
-These constraints on $\sigma$ are enough to ensure that the Lax equation \eqref{eq:lax} holds.\\
+Conversely the conditions \eqref{eq:laxgammai} and equations of motion \eqref{eq:coupledeom} are sufficient to ensure that the Lax equation holds for all $\pi$.
+To see why, note that the left hand side of \eqref{eq:lax} is a meromorphic section of $\cO(2)$ with simple poles at $\pi\sim\alpha_i,\beta_i$.
+This is a $2n+3$ dimensional space.
+The conditions \eqref{eq:laxgammai} ensure that it vanishes to first order at the $\gamma_i$, and the conditions \eqref{eq:coupledeom} extend this to second order.
+This gives $2n+4$ constraints in total, with one lost to the gauge symmetry.
+The Lax equation follows.\\

 Unfortunately we have been unable to give a straightforward interpretation to the Lax equation on space-time.
-It is our expectation that this deformed theory, and similar deformations will be in appropriate sense integrable classical field theories.\footnote{It seems likely that at least for $G={\rm SO}(8)$ much of the discussion in \cite{costello2020topological} will carry over to these new theories.} We will leave a more thorough analysis for future work.\\
+It is our expectation that this deformed theory, and similar deformations will be in appropriate sense integrable classical field theories.
+We will leave a more thorough analysis for future work.\\